History of German foreign policy: Nazi era, 1933-39

 Hitler came to power in January 1933, and inaugurated an aggressive power designed to give Germany economic and political domination across central Europe.
 He did not attempt to recover the lost colonies.
 Until August 1939, the Nazis denounced Communists and the Soviet Union as the greatest enemy, along with the Jews.

 Hitler's diplomatic strategy in the 1930s was to make seemingly reasonable demands, threatening war if they were not met.
 When opponents tried to appease him, he accepted the gains that were offered, then went to the next target.
-That aggressive strategy worked as Germany pulled out of the League of Nations (1933), rejected the Versailles Treaty and began to re-arm (1935), won back the Saar (1935), remilitarized the Rhineland (1936), formed an alliance ("axis") with Mussolini's Italy (1936), sent massive military aid to the Nationalists in the Spanish Civil War (1936–39), seized Austria (1938), took over Czechoslovakia after the British and French appeasement of the Munich Agreement of 1938, formed a peace pact with Joseph Stalin's Soviet Union in August 1939, and finally invaded Poland in September 1939.
+That aggressive strategy worked as Germany pulled out of the League of Nations (1933), rejected the Versailles Treaty and began to re-arm (1935), won back the Saar (1935), remilitarized the Rhineland (1936), formed an alliance ("axis") with Mussolini's Italy (1936), sent massive military aid to the Nationalists in the Spanish Civil War (1936–39), seized Austria (1938), took over Czechoslovakia after the British and French appeasement of the Munich Agreement of 1938, formed a nonagression pact with Joseph Stalin's Soviet Union in August 1939, and finally invaded Poland in September 1939.
 Britain and France declared war and World War II began – somewhat sooner than the Nazis expected or were ready for.

 After establishing the "Rome-Berlin axis" with Benito Mussolini, and signing the Anti-Comintern Pact with Japan – which was joined by Italy a year later in 1937 – Hitler felt able to take the offensive in foreign policy.
 On 12 March 1938, German troops marched into Austria, where an attempted Nazi coup had been unsuccessful in 1934.
 When Austrian-born Hitler entered Vienna, he was greeted by loud cheers.
 Four weeks later, 99% of Austrians voted in favour of the annexation (Anschluss) of their country Austria to the German Reich.
 After Austria, Hitler turned to Czechoslovakia, where the 3.5 million-strong Sudeten German minority was demanding equal rights and self-government.
 At the Munich Conference of September 1938, Hitler, the Italian leader Benito Mussolini, British Prime Minister Neville Chamberlain and French Prime Minister Édouard Daladier agreed upon the cession of Sudetenland to the German Reich by Czechoslovakia.
 Hitler thereupon declared that all of German Reich's territorial claims had been fulfilled.
 However, hardly six months after the Munich Agreement, in March 1939, Hitler used the smoldering quarrel between Slovaks and Czechs as a pretext for taking over the rest of Czechoslovakia as the Protectorate of Bohemia and Moravia.
 In the same month, he secured the return of Memel from Lithuania to Germany.
 Chamberlain was forced to acknowledge that his policy of appeasement towards Hitler had failed.

 Hitler's speeches sometimes did mention return of the lost African colonies, as a bargaining point, but at all times his real target was Eastern Europe.